achenchen1/8-Bit-Decimal-Binary/README.md

-# 8-Bit-Decimal-Binary
+# Decimal-Base
 #### Author: Alex Chen
 ### Last updated date: 02/06/19

+Will convert
+* From base 10 to any base less than or equal to 10
-.cpp file is made specifically for 8 bit; .py file will convert from and to any base less than 10
+* To base 10 from any base less than or equal to 10
+* From any base less than or equal to 10 to another base less than or equal to 10